Symptoms of skin disease

 Laboratory tests are indicated if there is generalised pruritus without an obvious primary skin rash.
 The range of tests should include as a minimum:

-- Complete blood count & differential
+- Complete blood count and differential

 - Iron studies